nicolasbauw/rs-tzfile/README.md

 This feature is used in my [world time API](https://crates.io/crates/world-time-api).

-The tests (cargo test --features json) are working with the [2022a timezone database](https://data.iana.org/time-zones/tz-link.html) (MacOS 12.4).
+The tests (cargo test --features json) are working with the [2024a timezone database](https://data.iana.org/time-zones/tz-link.html).

 License: MIT